 Segments.
-We manage our business globally through the following four reportable segments, which are the same as our operating segments: U.S. Consumer Information Solutions, North America Personal Solutions, North America Commercial Solutions and International.
-U.S. Consumer Information Solutions is our largest reportable segment, with 63% of total operating revenue during the twelve months ended December 31, 2006.
+For the twelve months ended December 31, 2006, 2005 and 2004, we managed our business globally through the following three reportable segments: North America, Europe and

+Latin America.
+North America, which includes Canada, is our largest reportable segment, with 80% of total operating revenue during the twelve months ended December 31, 2006.
 Our foreign operations are principally located in Canada, the U.K. and Brazil.
-See Note 14 for additional information about our segments.
+See Notes 14 and 15 for additional information about our segments in 2006 and 2007, respectively.